 the data that a program tracks—

-Exercise 43.
-Design a “virtual cat” world program that continuously moves the cat from left to right for a specified time period.
-Make the cat move three pixels per clock tick.
-Whenever the cat disappears on the right it should re-appear on the left.
+Exercise 45.
+Design a “virtual cat” world program that continuously moves the cat from left to right.
+Let’s call it cat-prog and let’s assume it consumes the starting position of the cat.
+Furthermore, make the cat move three pixels per clock tick.
+Whenever the cat disappears on the right, it re-appears on the left.
 You may wish to read up on the modulo function.

-Exercise 45.
-Design a world program that maintains and displays a “happiness gauge” over some specified period of time.
-With each clock tick, happiness decreases by -0.1, starting with 100, the maximum score; it never falls below 0, the minimum happiness score.
+Exercise 47.
+Design a world program that maintains and displays a “happiness gauge.”
+Let’s call it gauge-prog, and let’s agree that the program consumes the maximum level of happiness.
+The gauge display starts with the maximum score, and with each clock tick, happiness decreases by -0.1; it never falls below 0, the minimum happiness score.
 Every time the down arrow key is pressed, happiness increases by 1/5; every time the up arrow is pressed, happiness jumps by 1/3.

 To show the level of happiness, we use a scene with a solid, red rectangle with a black frame.
-For a happiness level of 0, the red bar should be gone; for a happiness level of 100, the bar should go all the way across the scene.
+For a happiness level of 0, the red bar should be gone; for the maximum happiness level of 100, the bar should go all the way across the scene.

-Thus far you have four choices to represent information as data: numbers, strings, images, and Boolean values.
-For many problems this is enough, but there are many more for which these four collections of data in BSL (or different ones in different programming languages) don’t suffice.
-Put differently, programming with just the built-in collections of data is often clumsy and therefore error prone.
+At the moment, you have four choices to represent information as data: numbers, strings, images, and Boolean values.
+For many problems this is enough, but there are many more for which these four collections of data in BSL (or other programming languages) don’t suffice.
+Real designers need additional ways of representing information as data.

 At a minimum, good programmers must learn to design programs with restrictions on these built-in collections.
 One way to restrict is to enumerate a bunch of elements from a collection and to say that these are the only ones that are going to be used for some problem.
 Enumerating elements works only when there is a finite number of them.
 To accommodate collections with “infinitely” many elements, we introduce intervals, which are collections of elements that satisfy a specific property.